sttoracle/ORAIDCS/demo/contents/IDP-Social.md

 ## Google Provider Integration

-The end-to-end integration and verification is captured in the following video -
+The end-to-end integration and verification process has been is captured in this less than 7 minutes video -

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JU8ArDvzWq0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## (Optional) Auth0 Integration